-Cover of Cover of The Millionaire Next Door
+Cover of The Millionaire Next Door

 Several years ago, I learned some valuable lessons about wealth from a book called The Millionaire Next Door.
 First, it defined a millionaire as someone whose net worth equaled more than a million dollars.
 So living in a $2 million home and owning a jet and a yacht and several expensive cars doesn't make you a millionaire.
 In fact, most people who live extravagant lifestyles are heavily leveraged with debt.
 In short, they owe more than they own.
 Second, it offered a great many insights, all based on researching the spending and saving habits of millionaires, about how millionaires become millionaires.